sdaros/docker-images/README.md

 # docker-images

-Collection of docker images I use
+Here you will find a collection of docker images that I use.

+I also included example `docker-compose.yaml` files for each image.